-This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent chicken parmesan, but is much more waist-friendly than the dish that inspires it.
-Chicken broth, chicken breasts and crushed tomatoes are simmered all day with garlic, onion, basil, oregano and red pepper flakes for an aromatic base.
+This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent chicken parmesan, but is much more waistline-friendly than the dish that inspires it.
+You simply simmer chicken broth, chicken breasts and crushed tomatoes in a crock pot all day.
+You’ll also include garlic, onion, basil, oregano and red pepper flakes for an aromatic base.

-Just before serving, the chicken breasts are removed, shredded, and then returned to the pot (just like my mom did with the short ribs in her not-so-veggie soup).
+Just before serving, you’ll remove the chicken breasts, shred them and return them to the crock pot (just like my mom did with the short ribs in her not-so-veggie soup).
 Gemelli pasta (or any long, tube-like shape of pasta) is stirred in at the same time, and in a half hour, the pasta will be cooked to al dente perfection.
 Then comes a sprinkle of Parmesan cheese, and dinner is served!

 - 4 garlic cloves, minced